Camel (band): 1970s

 Released in 1975, the instrumental concept album The Snow Goose, inspired by the Paul Gallico short story of the same name, was the breakthrough album that brought Camel wider attention and success.
 However, the album attracted a lawsuit from Gallico.
 It is often reported that Gallico brought the suit because he "loathed smoking" and thought the band were related to the cigarette brand.
 In reality Gallico described himself as "an addict of the vice in all its blackest forms" and his objection was simply on the grounds of copyright infringement.
 Camel accordingly added the prefix Music inspired by... to the album's front cover and removed the story notes from the back cover.
 The album's success led to a prestigious appearance at Royal Albert Hall with the London Symphony Orchestra in October 1975.
+By the end of the year, the band were voted Britain's Brightest Hope in the annual Melody Maker readers' poll.

 The band's fourth album, Moonmadness (1976), was the last to feature the original lineup.
-Mel Collins was added to the band on saxophone and flute for the subsequent tour.
+Mel Collins, formerly of King Crimson, was added to the band on saxophone and flute for the subsequent tour.
 Drummer Ward was pushing for a move into jazz, which caused bassist Ferguson to quit the band in early 1977.
 Ferguson formed the band Headwaiter and later became a property developer.

-Richard Sinclair (formerly of Caravan) replaced Ferguson, and Mel Collins joined the band in an official capacity.
+Richard Sinclair, formerly of Caravan, replaced Ferguson, and Mel Collins joined the band in an official capacity.
 This lineup released Rain Dances (1977) and Breathless (1978).
 The latter was the last album to feature Bardens, who announced his departure before the supporting tour.
 He was replaced by two keyboard players both recruited from Caravan: Dave Sinclair (cousin of Richard) and Jan Schelhaas.
 The Sinclair cousins both left the band after the tour, replaced by keyboardist Kit Watkins and bassist Colin Bass.
 This lineup recorded the more commercial I Can See Your House from Here (1979); the album's cover, photographed and designed by Gered Mankowitz, is a manipulated photographic image of a crucified astronaut looking at Earth.